antoninfaure/antoninfaure/README.md

 # Antonin Faure
 ## 💫 About Me:
 I'm a Master Student in Data Science at EPFL, Lausanne.
-I like webapp and machine learning, and combine then for some data visualization.
+I like webapps and machine learning, and combining them for some data visualization.

 ## 🌐 Socials: